Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 ```

 Let's breakdown the result, in Datomic is called `tx-report`.

 - `:db-before` = database value before the transaction
 - `:db-after` = database value after the transaction
 - `:tx-data` = datoms produced by the transaction
 - `:tempids` = tempid resolution, from the string we chose to the actual value in the database.

-The tx-report enables straight forward comparisons between before/after data is transacted, and we can use the db-before to make queries to the past.
+The `tx-report` enables straight forward comparisons between before/after data is transacted, and we can use the db-before to make queries to the past.

-To showcase a quick example of that, create another list `learn`, but this time we are going to save the result in a var and then access to the result values.
+To showcase a quick example of that, create another list called `learn`—but this time we are going to save the result in a var and then access to the result values.

 ```clojure
 ;; REPL